AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch5.md

 ### Fatigue
 Fatigue is extreme tiredness and inability to function due to lack of energy.
-Fatigue may be caused by cancer or it may be a side eႇect of treatment.
+Fatigue may be caused by cancer or it may be a side effect of treatment.
 Let your care team know how you are feeling and if fatigue is getting in the way of doing the things you enjoy.
 Eating a